 There was the attack on the U.S. Embassy in April 1983 in Beirut, which killed 17.
-There was the Marine barracks explosion in October 1983, which killed 241 people.
-There were attacks on embassies, on military bases, and on airplanes.
-More recently, there were two attacks in Saudi Arabia in '95 and '96, attacks in East Africa on American embassies in August of '98, the attack on the USS Cole in Aden Harbor in October 2000.
-Attacks also took place domestically.
-The first one was in 1980, when an African-American convert in support of the Iranian regime murdered an Iranian dissident in the Maryland outskirts of Washington.
-There was the killing of the Danish tourist on the Empire State Building, the first World Trade Center attack in 1993, an attack on a Jewish boy on the Brooklyn Bridge, an attack outside the CIA headquarters, an attack on a Muslim leader in Tucson, Arizona, an attack on three Indians in Washington State, and so on.
+The Marine barracks explosion followed in October 1983, killing 241.
+Then came attacks on embassies, on military bases, and on airplanes.
+More recently, two attacks took place in Saudi Arabia in '95 and '96, attacks in East Africa on American embassies in August '98, the attack on the USS Cole in Aden Harbor in October 2000.

-In all, I count—and I do count the Egypt Air downing of late 1999 as part of this—more than 800 dead before 9/11; not all Americans but 800 dead in the course of the campaign of attacks on Americans.
+In all, I count - and I do include the Egypt Air downing of late 1999 - more than 800 dead before 9/11; not all Americans but 800 dead in the course of the campaign of attacks on Americans.
 These were well-known incidents, they got a lot of attention, but the U.S. government didn't do anything to undermine the enemy force and it did nothing to change policy in respect to security, immigration, or other matters.
 Most basically, these attacks were treated as criminal episodes, not as part of a war effort.
 For example, the 1998 bombings of the two embassies led to the United States capturing four of the perpetrators, bringing them to New York, giving them lawyers, putting them on trial, and convicting them.
 There was no effort to go beyond these foot soldiers to a hierarchy that had sent them.

 The great change a year ago was the immediate understanding, finally after 22 years, that the attacks on Americans are not just a matter of criminality but represent a war effort.
 The response was to declare a "war on terror."
 In other words, while war against the United States has been waged for 22 years, Washington only woke up to this fact a year ago.
 The good news is that we did wake up to it.

-It is good news for the Muslim world as well, because I believe that the ultimate purpose of this war—and here I'm going to give you an insight that the U.S. government itself doesn't know—is to transform Islam.
+It is good news for the Muslim world as well, because I believe that the ultimate purpose of this war - and here I'm going to give you an insight that the U.S. government itself doesn't realize - is to transform Islam.
 You night tell me that you haven't heard President Bush say this, and I grant you the point.
 The president and all the administration leaders talk only about terrorism, as though terrorism were an enemy in itself.

 Militant Islam is an ideology based on Islam but transformed into something different.
 The issue is not faith for there are many Muslims who hate, loathe, fear militant Islam.
-There are hundreds of thousands of Muslim victims—indeed, 100,000 in Algeria alone.
+There are hundreds of thousands of Muslim victims - indeed, 100,000 in Algeria alone.
 This is ultimately a battle between Muslims over the nature of Islam.
 Will it be the extremist reading that prevails today, or will it be a moderate reading?
-We who are not Muslim, and the United States in particular, have a role in supporting one side against the other, but we will decide it.
+We who are not Muslim, and the United States in particular, have a role in supporting one side against the other, but they will decide it.

 If this rings familiar, it should.
 Just as the ultimate U.S. goal in World War II was to destroy the fascist ideology that stood behind the Germans, Italians, Japanese, and other states and movements, and just as in the Cold War our ultimate goal was to destroy the Marxist-Leninist ideology that stood behind the Soviet Union, China, Cuba, Vietnam, and other states and movements, so today the goal must be to destroy this militant Islamic movement and the ideology that stands behind it.